Research and Creative Interests

 - aesthetics of games

-Will Emigh joined the IU department of Telecommunications as a game design Lecturer in 2013.
-His current interests include using motion to control video games, particularly for physical therapy, and micro card games.
-Will is the faculty advisor for the student game design group Hoosier Games, organizes the Sigma Play game conference, and manages the monthly game design meet-up Bloomington Indie Game (BIG) Night.
+Will Emigh is a Senior Lecturer and the Director of the BS in Game Design at the Media School.
+He joined the IU department of Telecommunications as a game design Lecturer in 2013.
+His interests include using motion to control video games, particularly for physical therapy, micro card games, and gameplay engineering.
+Will is the faculty advisor for the student game design group Game Design @ IU, the faculty champion for the game design special interest group at the Center of Excellence for Women & Technology, and manages the monthly game design meet-up Bloomington Indie Game (BIG) Night.

 In the process of earning an MS in Telecommunications (Masters in Immersive Mediated Environments) from IU in 2008, Will led a group of students in the design of an 11-week long alternate reality game.
 This inspired him to co-found Studio Cypher, a game company that designs positive games.
 Started in 2005, Studio Cypher produced a series of alternate reality games before expanding to create projects as diverse as kiosk games for Chicago’s Field Museum, a card game based on the Prisoner’s Dilemma, and physical therapy games using motion-tracking hardware.
-His most recent project was porting indie hit Road Not Taken to mobile devices.
+His most recent project is acting as Gameplay Engineer on Mineko’s Night Market, releasing in 2023.